AllanTargino2/AllanTargino2/README.md

 - 🌱 I’m currently learning Agile methodology
 - 💞️ I’m looking to collaborate on for world 100% Technologist
 - 📫 How to reach me For LinkedIn Allan Targino
-- 😄 Pronouns: him his
+- 😄 Pronouns: him dele
 - ⚡ Fun fact:I Like Motorcycle

 <!---